1. Same-Origin Policy

 X-Firefox-Spdy: h2

-The Cross-Origin Resource Sharing standard works by adding new HTTP headers that let servers describe which origins are permitted to read that information from a web browser.
-Additionally, for HTTP request methods that can cause side-effects on server data (in particular, HTTP methods other than GET, or POST with certain MIME types), the specification mandates that browsers "preflight" the request, soliciting supported methods from the server with the HTTP OPTIONS request method, and then, upon "approval" from the server, sending the actual request.
-Servers can also inform clients whether "credentials" (such as Cookies and HTTP Authentication) should be sent with requests.
+• Additionally, for HTTP request methods that can cause side-effects on server data (in particular, HTTP methods other than GET, or POST with certain MIME types), the specification mandates that browsers "preflight" the request, soliciting supported methods from the server with the HTTP OPTIONS request method, and then, upon "approval" from the server, sending the actual request.

 CORS failures result in errors, but for security reasons, specifics about the error are not available to JavaScript.
 All the code knows is that an error occurred.
 The only way to determine what specifically went wrong is to look at the browser’s console for details.

+2.1.
 Simple requests

-Some requests don’t trigger a CORS preflight.
-Those are called simple requests, though the Fetch spec (which defines CORS) doesn’t use that term.
-A simple request is one that meets all the following conditions:
+Some requests don’t trigger a CORS preflight which are called simple requests, though the Fetch spec (which defines CORS) doesn’t use that term.

 For example, suppose web content at https://foo.example wishes to invoke content on domain https://bar.other.
 Code of this sort might be used in JavaScript deployed on foo.example: